 The program provides USAID Missions with an efficient way to engage the private sector by signing partnerships in an abbreviated timeframe with agreements that are milestone-based.

-We are currently working with USAID Mission in Guatemala, Malawi, and Mozambique.
+We are currently working with USAID Missions in Guatemala, Malawi, and Mozambique.

 Solicitations for both grant types are announced on partneringforinnovation.org and on the AgTechXChange.
 Proposals are reviewed by internal and external experts before a final selection is made.
 All grants are milestone-based with payments tied to meeting business metrics such as sales quantities and business development planning.